 You will also not have access to some of WordPress’ more advanced features without paying extra fees.
 Plus, WordPress will run ads on your site, and you’ll be capped at 3 GB of storage for images and files.

 Alternately, you can self-host your WordPress site.
-In this case, you purchase a domain name and hosting from a hosting provider.
+In this case, you purchase a domain name and web hosting from a hosting provider.
 Then, you install WordPress on your new site, and you’re ready to start building your website or blog.

 Editor’s note: Managed WordPress hosting from GoDaddy does all the heavy lifting for you.
 Just pick a template and start building!
 No need to even download WordPress — and GoDaddy handles all the routine updates and security patches.
+As a bonus, all annual WordPress Hosting plans from GoDaddy come with a custom free domain name.

 Which WordPress hosting option should you choose?